 This data indicates that the Pumpview system plays a pivotal role in improving the reliability of water access.
-Communities with Pumpview not only experience fewer disruptions, but they also report higher satisfaction levels in terms of facility maintenance.
+Communities with Pumpview not only experience fewer disruptions, but they also report higher satisfaction levels in terms of facility maintenance by the Social-enterprise (SE).
 The stark contrast, particularly the lack of any "never encountering issues" responses in non-Pumpview communities, reinforces the system's effectiveness in minimizing downtime and maintenance challenges.
 Ultimately, the evidence suggests that Pumpview contributes to a more stable and reliable water supply infrastructure, making a tangible impact on the well-being of these communities.